openaps/AndroidAPSdocs/docs/EN/Configuration/Watchfaces.md

 F - phone battery

 G - BGI (blood glucose interaction)
-    -> What loop would expect to happen to bloods based on IOB and COB etc.
+    -> the degree to which BG “should” be rising or falling based on insulin activity alone.

 H - actual basal rate

 I - carbs (carbs on board | e-carbs in the future)